tnweaver/tnw-main/README.md

 Lastly I use Github and a CRON task to pull the latest repo from github.

+All of my code for this will be available and free for anyone to use.
+I plan to update this website with any of my local documentation and anything that I find useful within my professional work and homelab use case.

 ## Process of Creation!
 ## Warning!!!!
 I am not a developer or a professional code slinger, this is just a hobby using things I learned from school/hobby.